 Zippers, mesh, and canvas can be chewed

 There are mesh windows for ventilation, handy pockets for storage, and stakes to keep it anchored.
-Rambunctious dogs can learn how to tip this over and clever ones can unzip the zippers so it’s best for chill pups.
+Rambunctious dogs can learn how to tip this over and clever ones can unzip the zippers so it’s best for less energetic pups.
 It comes in six sizes and a rainbow of seven colors.

 Best Budget: MidWest Homes for Pets Folding Metal Pet Playpen